Apostasy in Islam by country: Pakistan

 Inheritance and property rights for apostates were prohibited by Pakistan in 1963.
 In 1991, Tahir Iqbal, who had converted to Christianity from Islam, was arrested on charges of desecrating a copy of the Qur'an and making statements against Muhammad.
 While awaiting trial, he was denied bail on the presumption by a Sessions Court and the appeals Division of the Lahore High Court that conversion from Islam was a "cognizable offense".
 This decision was upheld by the High Court.
 The judge hearing the case, Saban Mohyuddin, rejected the idea that Iqbal should be sentenced to death for conversion, saying that Iqbal could only be sentenced if it could be proven he had committed blasphemy.
 The case was then transferred away from Mohyuddin.

 While there was no specific formal law prohibiting apostasy, the laws against apostasy have been effectuated through Pakistan's blasphemy laws.
 Under Article 295 of its penal code, any Pakistani Muslim who feels his or her religious feelings have been hurt, directly or indirectly, for any reason or any action of another Pakistani citizen can accuse blasphemy and open a criminal case against anyone.
-According to the Federal Shariat Court, the punishment for any type of blasphemy is death.
 AbdelFatteh Amor has observed that the Pakistani judiciary has tended to hold apostasy to be an offence, although Pakistanis have claimed otherwise.
 The UN expressed concern in 2002 that Pakistan was still issuing death sentences for apostasy.

 The Apostasy Act 2006 was drafted and tabled before the National Assembly on 9 May 2007.
 The Bill provided an apostate with three days to repent or face execution.
 Although this Bill has not officially become law yet, it was not opposed by the government which sent it to the parliamentary committee for consideration.
 The principle in Pakistani criminal law is that a lacuna in the statute law is to be filled with Islamic law.
 In 2006 this had led Martin Lau to speculate that apostasy had already become a criminal offence in Pakistan.

-In 2010 the Federal Shariat Court declared that apostasy is an offence covered by Hudood under the terms of Article 203DD of the Constitution.
-The Federal Shariat Court has exclusive jurisdiction over Hudood matters and no court or legislation can interfere in its jurisdiction or overturn its decisions.
-Even though apostasy is not covered in statutory law, the Court ruled that it had jurisdiction over all Hudood matters regardless of whether there is an enacted law on them or not.
+In 2010 the Federal Shariat Court declared that apostasy is an offence covered by hudood under the terms of Article 203DD of the Constitution.
+The Federal Shariat Court has exclusive jurisdiction over hudood matters and no court or legislation can interfere in its jurisdiction or overturn its decisions.
+Even though apostasy is not covered in statutory law, the Court ruled that it had jurisdiction over all hudood matters regardless of whether there is an enacted law on them or not.